-If you’re planning your first visit, you want to make sure you’re as prepared as possible!
-If you’re responsible for creating the perfect trip, the weight on your shoulders can feel a little heavy.
-But don’t worry, because here at Orlando Informer, we want to take a little of that weight off.
-After reading these tips, you’ll feel like a veteran tourist and your family (and you) can relax and have a great vacation!
+If you’re planning your first visit to Orlando, you want to make sure you’re as prepared as possible!
+If you’re responsible for creating the perfect trip for your family, the weight on your shoulders can feel a little heavy.
+But don’t worry – we’re going to help you out and relieve a little of that stress.

 1. The parks are much bigger than you can imagine

-The sheer size of Disney World is amazing in itself.
-It is roughly the same size as the city of San Francisco (40 square miles!).
-Disney World is made up of 4 major parks, 2 water parks, 2 shopping/dining/entertainment districts, and over 40 resorts and hotels (just take a look at the Hyatt, featured above, and that’s not even an actual park resort!).
-Add to that, golf courses, mini putt, campsites, trails, waterways and more and you can really get lost in there!
+The sheer size of Walt Disney World Resort is amazing in and of itself – it’s roughly the same size as the city of San Francisco (that’s 40 square miles!).
+Disney’s resort is made up of four theme parks, two water parks, two shopping/dining/entertainment districts (including Disney Springs), and over 40 on-site hotels (just take a look at the Hyatt, featured above – and that’s not even a Disney resort).
+Add to that golf and putt putt courses, campsites, trails, waterways, and more, and you can see how you can really get lost in there!

-2. The difference between a theme park and an amusement park
+2. The difference between a theme and amusement park

-If you are anything like me, you grew up near an amusement park filled with roller coasters and lots of spinning rides that made you question your sanity.
-You generally hop off one ride and on to the next.
-There was a midway for playing games and some of the best guilty pleasure food around.
-The general idea is to go have a good time and ride as many rides as possible.
+If you are anything like me, you grew up near an amusement park that was filled with roller coasters and lots of spinning rides that made you question your sanity.
+You generally hop off one ride and right on to the next.
+There was a midway for playing games, and some of the best guilty-pleasure food around.
+The general idea is to go have a good time and ride as many attractions as possible.

-As theme parks, Universal and Disney have taken the elements from amusement parks and enhanced them with stories, characters, themed restaurants and shops.
-(Check out how Universal upped the theme game with Harry Potter here.)
-Each section is carefully crafted to make you feel like you have been transported to a different world.
-The rides are a little more spread out and not always the main attraction of the destination.
-Be prepared to do a lot of walking and to exit from reality to a fantasy world of princesses, dragons, wizards, and wookies!
+To create their theme parks, Universal and Disney have taken the various elements from these amusement parks and enhanced them with stories, characters, and, well, themes, including the restaurants and shops.
+Each section is carefully crafted to make you feel like you have been transported to a different world or time.
+The rides are a little more spread out and not always the main attraction of the destination; be prepared to do a lot of walking, and to exit from reality to a fantasy world of princesses, dragons, wizards, and Wookiees.

-When I first came to Florida (in my 20’s) I assumed beaches were EVERYWHERE.
-If you’re on either coast, sure, if you’re in Orlando, not so much.
-While there are some lakes in Central Florida open for swimming, many of the lakes and ponds are going to be off limits for swimmers.
-This includes the lakes at Disney and the waterways at Universal.
-Yes, there are gators in the lakes, but there are also a host of other more microscopic creatures that will definitely ruin your vacation should you come in contact with them.
-If you are looking to see the ocean while in town, Cocoa Beach is the closest coastal beach, about an hours drive away.
+When I first visited Florida as a kid, I assumed beaches were everywhere.
+If you’re on either coast, sure, they are; if you’re in Orlando, however, not so much.
+While there are some lakes in Central Florida open for swimming, many of the lakes and ponds are going to be off-limits for guests – this includes the various bodies of water at Disney World and the waterways at Universal Orlando.
+Yes, there are gators in the lakes, but there are also a host of other, more microscopic creatures that will definitely ruin your vacation should you come in contact with them.
+(If you are looking to see the ocean while in town, Cocoa Beach is the closest coastal beach, about an hour’s drive away.)

 5. Pay attention to extra fees

-Remember when dining out that most full service restaurants and bars operate with a “tipping policy.”
-If you are unfamiliar with this you may want to do your research on what is appropriate.
-Be sure you check your bill as some establishments add on an automatic gratuity (the percentage and policy varies from place to place) as well as have a spot for you to add an additional tip as you see fit.
-This is especially helpful to those from other countries who aren’t sure what a good amount to tip is as well as for those of us who don’t feel like doing math at the end of a good meal!
-As a frequent diner at many of our amazing restaurants, the service you will find throughout the parks and surrounding areas is top notch!
+Remember, when dining out, that most full-service restaurants and bars operate with a tipping policy.
+If you are unfamiliar with this, you may want to do your research on what is appropriate.
+And be sure you check your bill, as some establishments add on an automatic gratuity (the percentage and policy varies from place to place), as well as leaving a spot for you to add an additional tip as you see fit.
+This is especially helpful to those from other countries who aren’t sure what a good amount to tip is, as well as for those of us who don’t feel like doing math at the end of a good meal!
+Many establishments will also put the suggested tip amounts based on 15% and 20%, which is also helpful.

 6. Different types of accommodations

-When my family went on a trip where we would need to spend a night or two it was pretty simple: You found a nice little hotel near your destination and everyone crammed into one room.
-You can still do that if you want to, but the good news is, you don’t HAVE to.
+When my family went on a trip that required us to spend a night or two, it was pretty simple: you found a nice little hotel near your destination, and everyone crammed into one room.
+You can still do that if you want to, but the good news is you don’t have to.